What can Ronaldo expect from Saudi Pro League soccer? - WHIZ News

 His move to Saudi Arabian club Al Nassr, however, signals a step into the unknown.

-The Saudi Pro League is unlikely to have been on the radar of the majority of his loyal following, but it is where the next and likely last chapter of his career will be played out after signing a 2 1-2 -year contract with Al Nassr.
+The Saudi Pro League was unlikely on the radar of the majority of his loyal followers but it is where the next and likely last chapter of his career will be played out after signing a 2 1/2-year contract with Al Nassr.

 He will also hope to compete in the Asian Champions League next season if his new club qualifies for the biggest competition in Asian soccer.